 Ben – You will always be my hero.
 You will always be my soulmate.
 You will always be my forever.
 I’ll see you again one day, my love.”

 This story was submitted to Love What Matters by Anna Steg of Vienna, Virginia.
-Do you have a similar experience?
-We’d like to hear your important journey.
-Submit your own story here.
-Be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more powerful stories of military families: